Or “Choosing a genre isn’t like choosing a face tattoo.”

 - No one you need to care about is going to judge you harshly for your change in direction—remember that you’re writing for an ideal reader

-- If you’d rather talk about the “new genre” than the “old genre,” it’s probably time to consider a switch
+- If you’d rather talk about the “new genre” than the “old genre,” it’s probably time to consider a pivot

 Determine your new target audience